 According to research, residues of such chemicals usually remain on clothing once they have been washed and this especially true in the case of scented products.

 Chemical fragrances are known to increase the risk of asthma and other health issues.

-Dryer sheets are created from polyester sheets which have been treated with fabric softeners and fragrant chemicals.
+Dryer sheets are created from polyester sheets that have been treated with fabric softeners and fragrant chemicals.

-These chemicals coat the sheets with a layer which results in making your clothes feel softer and smell pleasant.
+These chemicals coat the sheets with a layer that results in making your clothes feel softer and smell pleasant.

 The top 7 chemicals that are commonly found in dryer sheets can have an impact on your central nervous system.

 These chemicals include:

 - Alpha-Terpineol – resulting in disorders of the central nervous system and might also cause a headache, depression, and muscular coordination loss.

 - Benzyl Alcohol – result in depression, dizziness, vomiting, nausea, headaches, and, in even death in severe cases.